“Ugh, now I can finally breathe.”

 The collar was immediately sold through a vendor NPC, exchanged straight into cash.

-The amount deposited into his account: a whopping 10 million won.
+The amount deposited into my account: a whopping 10 million won.

 “Please give me 5 million won’s worth of rat poison.”